 Opportunism.
 Fukushima provides the cover for Japan to renege on their international obligations with a minimum of criticism, and so they’re following Rahm Emanuel’s edict: ‘never let a crisis go to waste’.
 Their new wildly unambitious targets allow them almost total latitude in their energy, industrial and transport policies – essentially they’re compensating for Fukushima and anything else which could conceivably go wrong in the next seven years – up to and including them just not really trying.

 Energy secretary Ed Davey called Japan’s decision “deeply disappointing”; but it’s more than that.
 Japan has given the rest of the world yet another excuse to give two fingers to the Philippines and other developing nations in the climate change frontline.

 That’s a problem with nuclear disasters – the fallout can spread around the globe.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.